aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldcitation/sourcetag/_index.md

 linktitle: SourceTag
 articleTitle: SourceTag
 second_title: Aspose.Words for .NET
 description: FieldCitation SourceTag property.
-Gets or sets a value that mathes the Tag elements value of the source to insert in C#.
+Gets or sets a value that matches the Tag elements value of the source to insert in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.fields/fieldcitation/sourcetag/
 ---
 ## FieldCitation.SourceTag property

-Gets or sets a value that mathes the **Tag** element's value of the source to insert.
+Gets or sets a value that matches the **Tag** element's value of the source to insert.

 ```csharp
 public string SourceTag { get; set; }